tascott/london-doodles-decap/content/home.md

         to the bustling centre of our home.
 We believe in fully immersing them in a typical family environment from the very beginning.
       image: /images/bg-banner.jpg
-    - title: Our Experience
+    - title: The difference
-      content: We have been working as a family on our lines for over 10 years, but we are still working towards our goal, by adding new lines and opening the gene pool to create stronger lines.
+      content: Our puppies are lucky to enjoy plenty of space to play and explore.
+As a family, we run a training and walking facility just a short distance from our home, set on 8.5 acres of beautiful natural fields.
+Once the puppies are old enough, they join us there daily for fresh air, stimulation, and supervised adventures.
+This early exposure to the outdoors and varied environments helps build confident, well-rounded dogs who are ready to take on the world with their new families.
       image: /images/millie.jpg
     - title: Our Goal
-      content: For over 12 years we have breeding our own lines of Australian type Labradoodles.
-With a focus on temperament we have been breeding to improve the health and genetics of our dogs
+      content: For over 12 years we have been breeding our own lines of Australian type Labradoodles.
+With a focus on temperament we have been breeding to improve the health and genetics of our dogs.
+We are still working towards our goal, by adding new lines and opening the gene pool to create stronger lines.
       image: /images/bonnie.jpg
 features:
   - title: Home Raised